aseeler/tp_ngs_scarabi/README.md

 Quality control using fastqc.
 File is run_fastqc.sh and the results are in results/Fastqc_analysis Then quality control using multiqc.
 File is run_multiqc.sh and the results are in results/Multiqc_analysis The data looks good, we can continue with the analysis

+##Alevin
+###Retrieving transcriptome data
+Transcriptome data was found online on the Salmon documentation (https://ics.hutton.ac.uk/atRTD/RTD2/AtRTD2_19April2016.fa).
+A script 'retrieve_transcriptome.sh' was written to downloads the transcriptome in the data file.

+###Running Alevin
+A script 'Alevin.sh' was written to run Alevin, using the transcriptome data downloaded previously.